 Because distance learning can be a solitary endeavor, there are a number of interactive components to create a classroom-like environment.

-Orientation: each student receives a two-hour orientation once they receive their AT101 manual.
+Orientation: each student receives a three and a half hour orientation once they receive their AT101 manual.
 This allows the student to begin the course with their questions and concerns answered to confidently navigate the program.
 It also allows the student and instructor an opportunity to establish a connection with one another.

 - Provides an opportunity for support from fellow students.